 For our MA+Specialist Certificate track, most alumni are working as credentialed school psychologists in K12 educational settings.
 For our PhD track, our graduates are split relatively evenly across (1) school psychology positions in K12 educational settings; (2) university positions including faculty and researchers; and (3) other settings (e.g., district administration, nonprofit agencies, private clinics, hospitals).
 Our curriculum, field training, and other graduate preparation emphasize options 1 and 2.

 No, you are not required to submit any GRE test scores for application and admission to our program.When are application materials due?

-Applications are due November 15.
+Applications are due December 1.
 We only admit students to start in the fall semester of the following year.
-For applicants invited to advance in the admissions process, Applicant Day takes place in early January and initial admissions offers are made by mid-January.When are admissions decisions made?
+For applicants invited to advance in the admissions process, virtual Applicant Day takes place in early January and initial admissions offers are made by mid-January.When are admissions decisions made?

 We review applications by early December and notify candidates invited for interviews.
 Interviews take place in early January and initial admissions offers are made by mid- to late-January.
 We offer rolling admission to waitlisted applicants throughout the spring.How can I make my application stand out?